 Refresh These Passé Features

 Some home design features from the past have a charm that makes them feel historic or vintage.
 Others?
-They haven't quite stood the test of time.
-A trend that was so ubiquitous in one particular era that it instantly dates your home can be a flag to friends (or future homeowners, if you’re thinking about selling) that you haven’t renovated in decades.
+They haven’t quite stood the test of time.
+A trend that was so ubiquitous in one particular decade that it instantly dates your home can be an instant giveaway that you haven’t renovated in decades.
 Of course, you may not care if your home is on trend.
 If you absolutely love a quirky feature, by all means keep it.
-But if you’re planning some renovations or if you're thinking about resale value, you should consider updating these 21 things that make your home feel outdated.
+If you’re making changes to your home with resale value in mind, however, consider updating these old-school features.

 Carpet Everywhere